Ruiping-Li/Ruiping-Li.github.io/index.md

 * **State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications**

   M.S.
-Student Computer Science, Sep.
+Student in Computer Science, Sep.
 2018 -- Present

 * **Ye Peida Colleage of Innovation and Entrepreneurship, Beijing University of Posts and Telecommunications**